Policy and Procedure Name:

 referral.

-correct policy number is identified, ECD will notify the CSS by e-mail and the
+policy number is identified, ECD will notify the CSS by e-mail and the referral

-correct policy number is not identified, ECD will create a quote number in the
+policy number is not identified, ECD will create a quote number in the claims

-ECD will e-mail the quote number to the BWC RTS Manual Classification
+will e-mail the quote number to the BWC RTS Manual Classification Unit and

-Unit and request the quote number be transitioned to a placeholder policy
+request the quote number be transitioned to a placeholder policy number.
+ECD

-RTS Manual Classification Unit will transition the quote to a placeholder
+Manual Classification Unit will transition the quote to a placeholder policy

-policy number and notify the CSS and ECD via e-mail upon completion of the
+number and notify the CSS and ECD via e-mail upon completion of the process.

-number is not identified and a placeholder policy is not appropriate, the claim
+is not identified and a placeholder policy is not appropriate, the claim should

-should be staffed with a supervisor and dismissed against a no insured found
+be staffed with a supervisor and dismissed against a no insured found risk.

 d.
 If